poppingtonic/terminology-server/termserver/README.md

 For initial loads and reconstructions, the "full" content will be used.
 For updates e.g the fortnightly drug release updates, the "delta" content will be used.

+A compressed copy of this data will be maintained on the company Google Drive ( it is too large for GIT ).
+Ask for access if you need it.

 ```
 uk-terminology-data/
 ├- delta